Crucifixion: Ancient Rome

-Society and law

 Crucifixion was intended to be a gruesome spectacle: the most painful and humiliating death imaginable.
 It was used to punish slaves, pirates, and enemies of the state.
 It was originally reserved for slaves (hence still called "supplicium servile" by Seneca), and later extended to citizens of the lower classes (humiliores).
 The victims of crucifixion were stripped naked and put on public display while they were slowly tortured to death so that they would serve as a spectacle and an example.

-According to Roman law, if a slave killed his or her master, all of the master's slaves would be crucified as punishment.
+According to Roman law, if a slave killed his or her owner, all of the owner's slaves would be crucified as punishment.
 Both men and women were crucified.
 Tacitus writes in his Annals that when Lucius Pedanius Secundus was murdered by a slave, some in the Senate tried to prevent the mass crucifixion of four hundred of his slaves because there were so many women and children, but in the end tradition prevailed and they were all executed.
 Although not conclusive evidence for female crucifixion by itself, the most ancient image of a Roman crucifixion may depict a crucified woman, whether real or imaginary.
 Crucifixion was such a gruesome and humiliating way to die that the subject was somewhat of a taboo in Roman culture, and few crucifixions were specifically documented.
 One of the only specific female crucifixions that are documented is that of Ida, a freedwoman (former slave) who was crucified by order of Tiberius.

-Process

 Crucifixion was typically carried out by specialized teams, consisting of a commanding centurion and his soldiers.
 First, the condemned would be stripped naked and scourged.
 This would cause the person to lose a large amount of blood, and approach a state of shock.
 The convict then usually had to carry the horizontal beam (patibulum in Latin) to the place of execution, but not necessarily the whole cross.

 During the death march, the prisoner, probably still nude after the scourging, would be led through the most crowded streets bearing a titulus – a sign board proclaiming the prisoner's name and crime.
 Upon arrival at the place of execution, selected to be especially public, the convict would be stripped of any remaining clothing, then nailed to the cross naked.
 If the crucifixion took place in an established place of execution, the vertical beam (stipes) might be permanently embedded in the ground.
 In this case, the condemned person's wrists would first be nailed to the patibulum, and then he or she would be hoisted off the ground with ropes to hang from the elevated patibulum while it was fastened to the stipes.
 Next the feet or ankles would be nailed to the upright stake.
 The 'nails' were tapered iron spikes approximately 5 to 7 in long, with a square shaft 3/8 in across.
 The titulus would also be fastened to the cross to notify onlookers of the person's name and crime as they hung on the cross, further maximizing the public impact.